West Yellowstone is the most famous entryway city to Yellowstone National Park, located in southwest Montana between the Wyoming and Idaho border.

 Guided horseback rides and add-on white water rafting excursions are available with current zipline packages.

 Customized packages are available to pair with other Yellowstone experiences.

-The Grizzly and Wolf Discovery Center is a non-profit wildlife park located in West Yellowstone, near the national park's boundary.
+The Grizzly & Wolf Discovery Center is a non-profit wildlife park on South Canyon Street.

-Grizzly bears and wolves who are unable to live in the wild are housed in this AZA-accredited center.
+Grizzly bears and wolves unable to live in the wild are housed in this AZA-accredited center.

-The animals are kept in huge outdoor enclosures that are open to the public.
+The animals are kept in huge outdoor enclosures open to the public.

 This arrangement offers a unique chance to view grizzlies and wolves in a safe setting.

-The Naturalist Cabin founded in the center is a wonderful location to look at the Discovery Center's three distinct wolf packs.
+The Naturalist Cabin, founded in the center, is a wonderful location to look at the Discovery Center's three different wolf packs.

-This warm indoor building has floor-to-ceiling glass that looks out over the wolf area.
+This warm indoor building has floor-to-ceiling glass that overlooks the wolf area.

-In addition, a new river otter display has been added to the Discovery Center.
+In addition, a new river otter display has been added to the Grizzly & Wolf Discovery Center.